Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 <br>

 Example steps:

-1. Check whether both player_1 and player_2 are one of "rock", "paper", or "scissors"
-    - if not, return None
-2. Check for a tie:
+1. Check for a tie:
     - if player_1 is the same as player_2, return "It's a tie!"
-3. First deal with the case that player_1 is "rock"
+2. First deal with the case that player_1 is "rock"
     - if player_2 is "scissors", return "Player 1 wins!"
-    - otherwise (player_2 must be "paper"), return "Player 2 wins!"
+    - otherwise player_2 must be "paper", return "Player 2 wins!"
-4. Next deal with the case that player_1 is "paper"
+3. Next deal with the case that player_1 is "paper"
     - if player_2 is "rock", return "Player 1 wins!"
-    - otherwise (player_2 must be "scissors"), return "Player 2 wins!"
+    - otherwise player_2 must be "scissors", return "Player 2 wins!"
-5. Otherwise player_1 must be "scissors"
+4. Otherwise player_1 must be "scissors"
     - if player_2 is "rock", return "Player 2 wins!"
-    - otherwise (player_2 must be "paper"), return "Player 1 wins!"
+    - otherwise player_2 must be "paper", return "Player 1 wins!"

 ##### !end-explanation
 ### !end-challenge